mattybigback/wasteland-trader/README.md

 # Wasteland Trader

-Express.js backend for a single-player, turn-based trading game inspired by Dope Wars / Drug Lord 2.
+Express.js backend for a single-player, turn-based post-apocalyptic trading game.

+Disclaimer: this is an experimental, fast-iteration project focused AI experimentation.
+Expect rough edges.

 Roadmap: see `ROADMAP.md` for phased feature planning and status.